jolie/docs/src/language-tools-and-standard-library/basics/dynamic_binding.md

 The _Chat Registry_ offers two operations: _addChat_ and _sendMessage_.
 The former operation permits to a user to connect to a chat, whereas the latter is exploited by the user to send messages to all the participants of a chat.
 The _User_ service is composed by two components: _user\_service.ol_ and _user.ol_.
 The former one is in charge to receive messages from the _Chat Registry_ whereas the latter just manages the console for enabling human interactions and sending local messages to the _Chat Registry_.

 Dynamic binding is exploited in the implementation of the _sendMessage_ operation of the _Chat Registry_ where every time a message is received the outputPort _User_ is bound to each registered user for forwarding messages.
-Note that user's locations are stored into the hashmap _global.chat.\(  \).users.\(  \).location_ which is set everytime a user requests to be connected to a chat by using operation _addChat_.
+Note that user's locations are stored into the hashmap _global.chat.\(  \).users.\(  \).location_ which is set every time a user requests to be connected to a chat by using operation _addChat_.

 ```jolie
 [ sendMessage( request )( response ) {